devesh-narkhede/Automated-Data-Shield-Backup-System/README.md

 # Automated Data Shield Backup System

 This project is an automated backup system developed using Python.
-It performs incremental backup of files and creates zip archive for storage and restore.
+It performs incremental backup of files and creates zip archives for storage and restoration.

 ---

 ## Technology Used

 Language:
 - Python

 Libraries and Modules:
 - os (file and directory handling)
 - shutil (file operations)
 - hashlib (MD5 hashing for file comparison)
 - zipfile (creating zip archives)
 - schedule (task scheduling)
 - smtplib and email (sending email with attachment)

 ---

 ## Features

-- Incremental Backup (only new and modified files are copied)
+- Incremental backup (only new and modified files are copied)
-- Automatic Backup using Scheduler
+- Automatic backup using scheduler
-- Zip file creation with timestamp
+- ZIP file creation with timestamp
-- Restore backup from zip file
+- Restore backup from ZIP file
 - Logging system (single log file)
 - Backup history tracking
 - Email notification with log attachment
-- Menu driven user interface
+- Menu-driven user interface

 ---

 ## How it Works

-- The system checks files using hashing technique
+- The system uses hashing technique to compare files
-- Only new or modified files are copied to backup folder
+- Only new or modified files are copied to the backup folder
-- Backup folder is compressed into zip file
+- The backup folder is compressed into a ZIP file
-- Log file and history are updated
+- Log file and history are updated after each backup
-- Email is sent after backup completion
+- Email notification is sent after backup completion

 ---